whiterensss/Dynamic_Interpolation_Filter_by_jinhyun/README.md

 this filter proposed in thesis, 'A programmable Interpolation filter with lowest hardware cost' which is for jinhyun's master degree graduate thesis in Sogang University.

-Simulation with Matlab code

-Simulation code maded by Matlab R2018a version
+Simulation code with Matlab R2018a version

 Run DIF_simulation_live_script.mlx